-You can start with either fresh apples or apple cider.
-If using cider, I recommend using organic unpasteurized cider.
+First of all, you can start with either fresh apples or apple cider.
+Then, if using cider, I recommend using organic unpasteurized cider.
 You want it to be unpasteurized so it retains the good bacteria.
-Don’t use apple juice because it has usually been filtered, which means you loose the good stuff.
+Don’t use filtered apple juice because you lose the good stuff.

-If you use fresh apples, choose any variety you like.
+In contrast, if you use fresh apples, choose any variety you like.
 Although any kind of apple will work, some will get mushy faster.
-I choose varieties that will “hold a slice,” like for pie.
-Macintosh is one that goes soft very fast and probably wouldn’t be a good choice.
-You want the slices to remain firm so that the bacteria can work around them and not get trapped.
-If you stir your cider, then there is nothing to worry about.
+So choose varieties that will “hold a slice,” like for pie.
+For example, Macintosh is one that goes soft very fast and probably wouldn’t be a good choice.
+You want the slices to remain firm so they don’t trap the bacteria in the mush.
+However, if you stir your cider, then there is nothing to worry about.

 Preparing the Apples

 Skip this step if using cider as your base.

 If using fresh apples, you’ll need to prepare them a bit.
 Peel and core them, then cut into chunks.
 I usually make mine about 1-2 inches across.
 The size you make them will depend on the bottle/jar you use.
 You can use a clean, up-cycled glass cider bottle or a glass gallon-sized jar (like this wide mouth jar).

 Be sure to use glass for making ACV.
 Plastic will often retain odors and other residues from anything else previously made in the container.
 You may not be able to see or smell it, but it can still be there.
 It is very important that your container is absolutely clean; wash and sterilize your jar well.
 Don’t worry about the lid because you won’t be using it for the fermenting stage.

 Once you have a clean, sanitized container, begin adding apples.
 Pack it loosely, leaving enough room at the top for weight if needed.
 The number of apples needed will depend on the container being used.
 For a quart, use about three large apples.